Toward Instance-Optimal State Certification With Incoherent Measurements: Overview of Techniques

-We highlight one more feature of Theorems~\ref{thm:instance_informal} and \ref{thm:instance_adaptive_informal} which is unique to the quantum setting.
+\paragraph{Handling the Largest Eigenvalue.} Indeed, there is one more feature of Theorems~\ref{thm:instance_informal} and \ref{thm:instance_adaptive_informal} which is unique to the quantum setting.
 In the classical setting, the instance-optimal sample complexity of testing identity to a given distribution $p$ is essentially given by $\Max{\frac{1}{\epsilon}}{\frac{\norm{p'}_{2/3}}{\epsilon^2}}$, where $p'$ is derived from $p$ by zeroing out not just the bottom $O(\epsilon)$ mass from $p$ but also the \emph{largest} entry of $p$.
-To see why the latter and the additional $\frac{1}{\epsilon}$ term are necessary, consider a discrete distribution $p$ which places $1 - \epsilon/100$ mass on some distinguished element of the domain, call it $x^*$.
-The above bound would yield $\Omega(1/\epsilon)$ sample complexity, and an algorithm matching this bound would simply be to estimate the mass the unknown distribution places on $x^*$.
-The reason is that because $p$ places total mass $\epsilon/100$ on elements distinct from $x^*$, any distribution which is $\epsilon$-far from $p$ in $\ell_1$-distance must place at most $1 - 101\epsilon/100$ mass on $x^*$, which can be detected in $O(1/\epsilon)$ samples.
+To see why the latter, as well as the additional $\frac{1}{\epsilon}$ term, is necessary, consider a discrete distribution $p$ which places $1 - \epsilon/100$ mass on some distinguished element of the domain, call it $x^*$.
+The $\Max{\frac{1}{\epsilon}}{\frac{\norm{p'}_{2/3}}{\epsilon^2}}$ lower bound would yield $\Omega(1/\epsilon)$ sample complexity, and an algorithm matching this bound would simply be to estimate the mass the unknown distribution places on $x^*$.
+The reason is that because $p$ places total mass $\epsilon/100$ on elements distinct from $x^*$, any distribution $\epsilon$-far from $p$ in $\ell_1$-distance must place at most $1 - \epsilon$ mass on $x^*$, which can be detected in $O(1/\epsilon)$ samples.

 In stark contrast, in the quantum setting if $\sigma$ had an eigenvalue of $1 - \epsilon/100$, then the copy complexity of state certification with respect to $\sigma$ scales with $1/\epsilon^2$.
 The reason is that there is ``room in the off-diagonal entries'' for a state $\rho$ to be $\epsilon$-far from $\sigma$.
 Indeed, we can formalize this by considering a lower bound instance similar to \eqref{eq:offdiag}.
 In fact it is even simpler, because for mixed states whose largest eigenvalue is particularly large, it suffices to randomly perturb a single pair of off-diagonal entries!
-To analyze the resulting distinguishing task, we eschew the framework of \cite{bubeck2020entanglement} and directly bound the likelihood ratio between observing any given sequence of POVM outcomes under the alternative hypothesis versus under the null hypothesis (see Section~\ref{subsec:case3} and Lemma~\ref{lem:corner} in particular).
+To analyze the resulting distinguishing task, we eschew the framework of \cite{bubeck2020entanglement} and directly bound the likelihood ratio between observing any given sequence of measurement outcomes under the alternative hypothesis versus under the null hypothesis (see Section~\ref{subsec:case3} and Lemma~\ref{lem:corner} in particular).